ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Description

-DTLS is modified from TLS to account for packet loss, reordering, and duplication that may occur when operating over UDP.
+DTLS is modified from TLS to operate with the possibility of packet loss, reordering, and duplication that may occur when operating over UDP.
 To enable out-of-order delivery of application data, the DTLS record protocol itself has no inter-record dependencies.
 However, as the handshake requires reliability, each handshake message is assigned an explicit sequence number to enable retransmissions of lost packets and in-order processing by the receiver.
 Handshake message loss is remedied by sender retransmission after a configurable period in which the expected response has not yet been received.

 As the DTLS handshake protocol runs atop the record protocol, to account for long handshake messages that cannot fit within a single record, DTLS supports fragmentation and subsequent reconstruction of handshake messages across records.
 The receiver must reassemble records before processing.

 DTLS relies on unique UDP 4-tuples to allow peers with multiple DTLS connections between them to demultiplex connections, constraining protocol design slightly more than UDP: application-layer demultiplexing over the same 4-tuple is not possible without trial decryption as all application-layer data is encrypted to a connection-specific cryptographic context.
 Starting with DTLS 1.3 {{I-D.ietf-tls-dtls13}}, a connection identifier extension to permit multiplexing of independent connections over the same 4-tuple is available {{I-D.ietf-tls-dtls-connection-id}}.

-Since datagrams may be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.
+Since datagrams cay be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.

 ### Protocol Features